Nanou05/NormaLex/Readme.md

+# NormaLex

-# Text Normalization Project
+## Text Normalization Project

 ## Description

-This project contains several text normalization and cleaning functions and classes written in Python.
+NormaLex project contains several text normalization and cleaning functions and classes written in Python.
 The goal of this project is to provide a set of tools for cleaning and normalizing text data, which is a crucial step in many Natural Language Processing tasks.

 ## Features